WiaanB/gophercises/README.md

 parsing html doc tags and returning only the links

 ## sitemap
-using the link parser to create a sitemap
+using the link parser to create a sitemap of a provided website